Cincinnati-Design-LAB/architour/content/buildings/mother-of-god-roman-catholic-church-mutter-gottes-kirche.md

 address: |-
   119 W Sixth St.
   Covington, KY
-original_owner: Diocese of Covington
+draft: true
 completion_date: '1871'
-style: Italian Renaissance Revival
-architect: Walter & Stewart
+sections:
+  - page_location: above_images
+    type: BuildingAttributeSection
+    attributes:
+      - label: Historic Status
-historic_status: 'Added to NRHP on May 29, 1980'
+        value: 'Added to NRHP on May 29, 1980'
+      - label: Unique Features
-unique_features: >-
+        value: >-
           The church features two 200-foot tall bell towers that are highly visible on the Covington skyline.
 Based on medieval German churches, the "hall church" has side aisles that are nearly as tall as the nave so that large stained-glass windows flood the church with daylight.
           Tall, slender cast-iron columns make the space seem expansive and unified.
+        layout: full_width
+  - page_location: above_map
+    type: BuildingAttributeSection
+    attributes:
+      - label: Original Owner
+        value: Diocese of Covington
+      - label: Completion Date
+        value: '1871'
+      - label: Style
+        value: Italian Renaissance Revival
+      - label: Architect
+        value: Walter & Stewart
 ---

 Originally serving as a church for German immigrants, the congregation continues to grow in large part to its community involvement.
 Johann Schmitt painted 5 murals in the church in 1890 depicting the Five Joyful Mysteries as part of the church's golden jubiliee.
 Local sculpters, Frederick and Henry Schroeder, hand carved the wooden alters.